cherry-game/gvm/README.md

 **Note:** The master branch may still be under development and may not represent a stable version.
 Please download stable versions of the source code through tags or download compiled binary executables through [release](https://github.com/voidint/g/releases).

-`g` is a command-line tool for Linux, macOS, and Windows that provides convenient management and switching of multiple versions of the [Go](https://golang.org/) environment.
+`gvm` is a command-line tool for Linux, macOS, and Windows that provides convenient management and switching of multiple versions of the [Go](https://golang.org/) environment.

 [![asciicast](https://asciinema.org/a/356685.svg)](https://asciinema.org/a/356685)